St. Ludger's Abbey

 Is it wheelchair accessible?

-Accessibility features may vary.
-It is recommended to check the official website for information regarding wheelchair access and facilities.
+Accessibility features may be available, but it’s advisable to check the official website for detailed information regarding wheelchair access.

 Can I buy tickets online?

-Ticket purchasing options may be available online, so check the official website for current information regarding entry fees and availability.
+Ticket purchasing options can vary; check the official website for current information about online ticket sales.

 Are there restrooms and cafes?